anespinosa/netmem/README.md

 ```

 Also, we could conduct some exploratory analysis using the normalized
-degree of an incident matrix.
+degree of an incidence matrix.

 ``` r
 gen_degree(B1, bipartite = TRUE, normalized=TRUE)